-The desire to be perfect, to not make an mistake, can increase the fear of public speaking.
+The desire to be perfect, to not make a mistake, can increase the fear of public speaking.
 There is an often-quoted statistic that basically says people are, in general, more afraid of public speaking than dying.
-I believe, this is, in part, due to the belief that when you speak in front of a group of people, you can be horribly humiliated by making a mistake.
+I believe this is, in part, due to the belief that when you speak in front of a group of people, you can be horribly humiliated by making a mistake.

 This is a really bad way to think about public speaking.

 1. Your audience is, for the most part, rooting for you.
 If you make a mistake, they feel bad for you.
 They are not looking to cut you down.
 Just accept you made a mistake and move on with grace.
 Your audience will go with you.

 2. Unless your mistake brings about the fall of civilization as we know it, a blooper on the stage isn’t the end of the world.
 Get over it.